FarronF/limerick-council-meetings/meetings/2021/10/11-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 21st June 2021.md

 and focuses of the Chamber.
 Limerick Chamber of Commerce was established in 1805 and

+currently has 420 members, which supports approx. 50,000 jobs.
+---
-currently has 420 members, which supports approx. 50,000 jobs.--- It supports the economic and social development of Limerick through working with other
+It supports the economic and social development of Limerick through working with other

 stakeholders and businesses, with a proactive approach to policy development, and lobbying to